The famous Charentaise slipper

 open Tuesday to Saturday from 9.30am to 7pm (closed for lunch from 12pm to 2.30pm)

-- In the neighbouring Dordogne Department, just a few kilometres from Marthon, the château in Varaignes is a workshop and also a museum about the Charentaise slipper in particular, and weavers in general.
+- In the neighbouring Dordogne Department, the château in Varaignes is a workshop and also a museum about the Charentaise slipper in particular, and weavers in general.
 For more information, please contact the tourist office in Varaignes on +33 (0)5 53 56 35 76.